 3 – Capitate Stalked

 These trichomes are the largest and most abundant of the trio.
-Some of them achieve a size of up to 100 microns, which means it isn’t difficult to see them with the naked eye.
-They consist of a stalk with hypodermic and epidermal feels topped off by a waxy gland head.
-This head is the main location for terpene and cannabinoid synthesis.
+Some of them achieve a size of up to 100 microns.
+This means it isn’t difficult to see them with the naked eye.
+Its waxy gland head is the main location for terpene and cannabinoid synthesis.

-While all three trichomes produce cannabinoids, the Capitate Stalked version is the most abundant, and you can see them around the calyxes of flowering marijuana plants.
+While all three trichomes produce cannabinoids, the capitate stalked version is the most abundant.
+You can see them around the calyxes of flowering marijuana plants.
 Their large size means they also produce the highest amount of essential oils.

 Trichomes – The Home of Potent Concentrates

-In the modern era, we are already spoiled because breeders are creating marijuana strains with THC contents of well above 25%.
-In the ‘golden’ age of weed, most of what was smoked contained far less than 10%.
+In the modern era, we are already spoiled.
+Breeders continue to create marijuana strains with THC contents of well above 25%.
+In the ‘golden age’ of weed, most cannabis sold and consumed contained far less than 10%.
 However, we’re not even satisfied with our 25% THC weed; we want more!

-Concentrates such as kief, shatter, and wax contain over 70% THC, a level which can blow anyone’s mind.
-As trichomes contain the highest concentration of cannabinoids, marijuana lovers are now learning how to separate the sticky THC-laden resin from the rest of the plant.
+Concentrates such as kief, shatter, and wax contain over 70% THC, a level that can blow anyone’s mind.
+Trichomes contain the highest concentration of cannabinoids.
+Therefore, marijuana lovers are now learning how to separate the sticky THC-laden resin from the rest of the plant.

-For example, concentrates such as shatter, wax, and oil can be created at home by using a solvent such as butane oil to separate trichomes from the plant.
-Also known as BHO, butane hash oil is dangerous to make at home, so we would recommend using concentrates developed by professionals.
+For example, you can create concentrates such as shatter, wax, and oil at home.
+The main thing you need is a solvent such as butane oil to separate trichomes from the plant.
+Also called BHO, butane hash oil is dangerous to make at home.
+Therefore, we would recommend using concentrates developed by professionals.
 Other extraction methods include ice water, alcohol, or the very expensive CO2 process.

 Final Thoughts on Trichomes

-Whether you are growing marijuana at home or purchasing it from a dispensary, make sure you take some time to appreciate the marvelous trichomes that grow on it.
-As well as protecting the plant from predators, these trichomes contain the cannabinoids you need to get high or feel better, and the terpenes that make your weed smell and taste fantastic.
+Make sure you take some time to appreciate the marvelous trichomes that grow on marijuana.
+As well as protecting the plant from predators, they contain the cannabinoids you need to get high.
+Trichomes also have the terpenes that make your weed smell and taste fantastic.